yiminghit/yiminghit.github.io/_pages/about.md

 About Me
 ======

-Ming Yi is a 5th year Ph.D. student from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, advi.
-He received his Bachelor’s degree in Automation from Harbin Engineering Unicersity and Master’s degree in Constrol Science and Engineering from Harbin Institute of Technology in 2016 and 2018, respectively.
+I am a 5th year Ph.D. student from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute.
+I am fortunate to be advised by Prof. Meng Wang.
+I received Master’s degree in Constrol Science and Engineering from Harbin Institute of Technology and Bachelor’s degree in Automation from Harbin Engineering Unicersity in 2018 and 2016, respectively.
 In Spring 2022, I interned with the Argonne National Laboratory, mentored by Dr. Dongbo Zhao and Dr. Tianqi Hong.

-Research Interest
+My current research focuses on the theory and applications of Reinforcement Learning and Optimization.

+Highlights
 ======
-1. Machine Learning
-2. Bayesian Inference
-3. Optimization
-4. Signal processing
-5. Power System Monitoring
+* [May.
+2022]  Our paper entitled "Recent Results of Energy Disaggregation with Behind-the-Meter Solar Generation" was accepted in 11th Bulk Power Systems Dynamic and Control Symposium.
+* [Feb.
+2022]  Our paper entitled "Bayesian Robust Hankel Matrix Completion with Uncertainty Modeling for Synchrophasor Data Recovery" was accepted in ACM SIGENERGY Energy Informatics Review.
+* [Jun.
+2021] Our paper entitled "Bayesian Energy Disaggregation at Substations with Uncertainty Modeling" was accepted in IEEE Transactions on Power Systems.
+* [Nov.
+2022] Our paper entitled "Real-time Energy Disaggregation at Substations with Behind-the-Meter Solar Generation" was accepted in IEEE Transactions on Power Systems.

 Welcome!
 You're the <a href='https://www.counter12.com'><img src='https://www.counter12.com/img-3YDb9ZxaACc7bd54-3.gif' border='0' alt='counter'></a><script type='text/javascript' src='https://www.counter12.com/ad.js?id=3YDb9ZxaACc7bd54'></script><sup>th</sup> vistor here.